david-guenault/scripts/archipel/libvirt_setup.rst

 Setup PKI for libvirt and enable remote TLS connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Follow this `link`_ for the tutoeial about pki

-.. link: pki:README

-for a tutorial of creating a pki
+see pki/README.rst for a tutorial of creating a pki

 Enable TLS and TCP listen
 ~~~~~~~~~~~~~~~~~~~~~~~~~